skpr/image-nginx/README.md

     └── custom.conf
 ```

-and in your Dockerfile:
+and then copy it over in your Dockerfile:

 ```
 FROM skpr/nginx-drupal:v2-latest
 COPY conf.d /etc/nginx/conf.d
 ```

-This would add any custom configuration in your `conf.d/` to the correct location in the Nginx image.
+This adds any custom configuration in `conf.d/` to the correct location in the Nginx image.